JonKrone/target-case-study/README.md

 ## Assumptions

 - Fetching (and caching) each Route's Directions would not lead me to hitting API limits
+- The data exposed by the NextTrip API changes infrequently and updating caches every 24hrs is sufficient
-- This application is to be viewed in a Desktop-sized screen
+- The application is to be viewed in a Desktop-sized screen
-- The application in its toy-project form does not need to be very resiliant in the face of unexpected behavior such as failing requests
+- The application in its toy-project form does not need to be very resiliant to unexpected behavior such as failing requests

 ## My time with the project